joergwolters/csco-mkdocs-templ/docs/solution/index.md

 Typical wordings to use are:

-* The reason {X} is designed that way is because historically, ...

-* The idea of {X} originated from the growing demand for ...
+- The idea of {X} originated from the growing demand for ...

-* Recent advancements in {X} and {Y} have opened up new possibilities for ...
+- Recent advancements in {X} and {Y} have opened up new possibilities for ...

-* With the rise of {X}, the need for things such as {Y} has become paramount.
+- With the rise of {X}, the need for things such as {Y} has become paramount.

-* Over the past decade, {advancements in technology} have transformed the way ...
+- Over the past decade, {advancements in technology} have transformed the way ...

 ## Use cases